 Brazil takes place in a dystopian, bureaucratic future besieged by frequent terrorist bombings.
 Sam Lowry, a low-level government employee finds his job soul-crushingly boring.
 He often daydreams of saving a damsel in distress.
 One day, an employee swats a fly, causing it to jam itself into a printer.
 This results in the accidental incarnation and accidental death via interrogation of Archibald Buttle when they intended to arrest Archibald Tuttle, who is a suspected terrorist.
 While visiting Buttle’s widow, Sam is astounded when her neighbor resembles the woman from his reoccurring dreams.
 However, in Jill’s efforts to help Mrs. Buttle determine what happened to her husband, she is now considered a terrorist.
 Sam is now determined to track her down before the government can arrest her.

 What led me to discover Brazil is somewhat complicated.
-I discovered the existence of the film back in either the late 2000s or early 2010s when Doug Walker, better known as the Nostalgia Critic, placed it on his list of his twenty favorite films.
+I discovered the existence of the film back in either the late 2000s or early 2010s when Doug Walker, better known as the Nostalgia Critic, placed it on his list of his twenty favorite films [DISCLAIMER: This was back when he was still cool].
 It was particularly noteworthy because it took the number one spot.
 Looking at Rotten Tomatoes seemed to only confirm the film’s quality, achieving a score greater than 95%.
 Despite wanting to see it for myself, I ended up forgetting about it for quite some time.
 It wasn’t until last year when I began seeing more films at home that I finally became interested in checking it out.
 However, I was slightly hesitant because from what little I heard of Brazil, it had all the makings of the kinds of stories I had long since become tired of, being a dystopian satire with a highly depressing ending.
 In other words, it sounded like a precedent for the soulless, satirical science fiction pieces that regularly get acclaim left, right, and center in the 2010s.
 Nonetheless, I insist on giving any work a chance before judging it.

 Ultimately, I have to say that, while I was going into this film with a wary attitude, Brazil was better than I thought it was going to be.
 In fact, it manages to highlight exactly how modern dystopian fiction falls flat by coming across as a remarkable deconstruction of the genre.
 It’s a world in which nothing works, food is artificial garbage, the government punishes its citizens in wildly disproportionate ways, people have to pay to breathe fresh air, and citizens are too apathetic to do anything about their problems.
 At the same time, a majority of the government’s worst actions are brought about due to incompetence rather than malice.
 It’s to the point where the terrorist bombings are implied to technological malfunctions. |Plus, when the police pursue Sam at the end, the ministry does have a legitimate reason to do so given that he committed numerous crimes in his odyssey – some of which resulted in multiple deaths.| This right here goes a long way in making the setting more palatable than the standard approach of taking George Orwell’s 1984, ramping the human atrocities up to eleven, and claiming it’s 100% realistic.